 Ahhh…here’s the star of the Thanksgiving table.
-It’s not the turkey, although that’s pretty nice too.
-It’s the dressing, covered in giblet gravy and a little cranberry sauce…that’s what we wait all year for.
+It’s not the turkey, although that’s pretty nice too, especially if you use my turkey brine recipe.
+(Check out my post on How to Roast a Perfect Turkey!)
+It’s the traditional Southern cornbread dressing, covered in giblet gravy and a little cranberry sauce…that’s what we wait all year for.
 I’m not even sure why we don’t fix dressing more often, because it really is quite simple; however, it’s a dish that is mostly relegated to the holiday table.

 Start by making a pan of buttermilk cornbread.
 When the cornbread is cooked, crumble it onto a cookie sheet and let it dry overnight or for several hours.
 I always add about 3 leftover biscuits too, so crumble those onto another cookie sheet and let them dry as well.